danlm/Nial-dev/BuildNial/README.md

 is used in this context to describe an extension to the Nial interpreter that involves the addition of one or more new primitive functions each of which may be a basic expression, a basic operation, or a basic  transformer.

-The new primitives are implemented in C following the instruction give in Chapter 11 of the Design of QNial V7 document provided in QNial7/docs.
-The implementation may involve one or more C source files and any corresponding header files they require.
+The new primitives are implemented in C following the instruction give in Chapter 11 of the *Design of QNial V7* document provided in QNial7/docs.

+The
+implementation may involve one or more C source files and any corresponding header files they require.
 A feature may also add additional functionality in the form of Nial definitions that are installed at startup of the executable.

 Consider a new feature that we will call NEWFEATURE.
+We create a new directory in

+QNial7/BuildNial/pkgblder/all_features

-We create a new directory in BuildHelp/pkgblder/all_features with this name in capital letters.
+with this name in capital letters.
 Within this new directory we create a subdirectory NEWFEATURE_src.
 These steps are done with:

    $ cd all_features

    $ mkdir NEWFEATURE

    $ cd NEWFEATURE

    $ mkdir NEWFEATURE_src

 Let us assume that the implementation of the two source files nf1.c and nf2.c and a header file nf.h.
 These would be placed in NEWFEATURE_src.

-If there is a file of Nial definitions for the new feature then it must be named newfeature.ndf and placed in the NEWFEATURE directory.
+If there is
+a file of Nial definitions for the new feature then it must be named newfeature.ndf and placed in the NEWFEATURE directory.

 In order for the interpreter to execute the new primitive functions a primitive descriptor file named newfeature.nh is created.
 Each line of the descriptor file describes one primitive function using the following form:

    NEWFEATURE Property Nialname Cname

 where:
    Property is a single letter:

    U - a unary operation

    E - an expression

    T - a transformer

-   Nialname is the name used for the primitive function in Nial Cname is the name of the C routine that implements the primitive function.
+   Nialname is the name used for the primitive function in Nial

+   Cname is the name of the C routine that implements the primitive function.

 The newfeature.nh file is placed in the NEWFEATURE directory.

 In some cases the new functionality being introduced will depend on support libraries provide by the platform.
 The Cmake capability has to be provided with the name of such libraries for the platforms that support the new  feature.

+If this is the create a file:

+newfeature_cmake

+that contains
-If this is the case a file named newfeature_cmake should contain the lines that provide access to the library for the platforms being supported.
+the lines that provide access to the library for the platforms being supported.
 An example of such a file is found in the directory for the feature that supports Fast Fourier transform capabilities, NIAL_FFTW.
+The file

+ nial_fftw_cmake

-The file nial_fftw_cmake  contains the following lines:
+ contains the following lines:

-if (${CMAKE_SYSTEM_NAME} MATCHES "Linux") set(NIAL_LIBS ${NIAL_LIBS} fftw3)
+if (${CMAKE_SYSTEM_NAME} MATCHES "Linux")

+set(NIAL_LIBS ${NIAL_LIBS} fftw3)

+endif (${CMAKE_SYSTEM_NAME} MATCHES "Linux")

+if (${CMAKE_SYSTEM_NAME} MATCHES "Darwin")

+set(NIAL_LIBS ${NIAL_LIBS} fftw3)

-endif (${CMAKE_SYSTEM_NAME} MATCHES "Linux") if (${CMAKE_SYSTEM_NAME} MATCHES "Darwin") set(NIAL_LIBS ${NIAL_LIBS} fftw3)
+endif (${CMAKE_SYSTEM_NAME} MATCHES "Darwin")

-endif (${CMAKE_SYSTEM_NAME} MATCHES "Darwin") if (${CMAKE_SYSTEM_NAME} MATCHES "Windows") set(NIAL_LIBS ${NIAL_LIBS} fftw3-3)
+if (${CMAKE_SYSTEM_NAME} MATCHES "Windows")

+set(NIAL_LIBS ${NIAL_LIBS} fftw3-3)

 endif (${CMAKE_SYSTEM_NAME} MATCHES "Windows")

 If needed, create a similar file named newfeature_cmake in the NEWFEATURE directory to supply the required support libraries.

 When all these files have been set up, create a package file that includes an entry for NEWFEATURE and build this package as described above.